Cloud-SPAN/03genomics/_episodes/04-quality-control.md

 To download the data, run the commands below.

 Here we are using the `-p` option for `mkdir`.
 This option allows `mkdir` to create the new directory, even if one of the parent directories doesn't already exist.
-It also supresses errors if the directory already exists, without overwriting that directory.
+It also suppresses errors if the directory already exists, without overwriting that directory.

 It will take about 15 minutes to download the files.
 ~~~